vlevit/notify-send.sh/README.md

       -v, --version                     Version of the package.

-So, for example, notification of a new email can be done the following way:
+So, for example, to notify a user of a new email we can run:

-    notify-send.sh --icon=mail-unread --app-name=mail --hint=string:sound-name:message-new-email Subject Message
+    $ notify-send.sh --icon=mail-unread --app-name=mail --hint=string:sound-name:message-new-email Subject Message

 To replace or close existing message first we should know its id.
 To get id we have to run notify-send.sh with `--print-id`: